reStructuredText

 :caption: Contents:

-• The toctree (table of contents tree) adds structure to your docs.
+(table of contents tree) adds structure to your docs. - The

-• The maxdepth parameter specifies how many levels of headers you would like Sphinx to create in its output.
+parameter specifies how many levels of headers you would like Sphinx to create in its output. - The

 Creating a section